ducin/ducin.dev/posts/ddd-speaking-ubiquitous-language.md

 It does take quite significant time until the domain expert transfers domain knowledge to developers.
 Once a complex topic is explained, a **new term** gets coined (or a business term is simply reused). **We use it to communicate faster**.

-That's it - use 2-3 words without the need to explain the whole topic (again!) using 5 sentences.
+That's it - use 2-3 words without the need to explain the whole topic using 5 sentences.
+Without doing that **again**!
 We have already discussed that before, right? **Using highly specialized terminology makes communication more effective**.

 In DDD we call that domain-related meaning: **semantics**.